 Lunch at a local restaurant.

-The drive then heads down to a village on the Mekong River, just below the cliffs, where there is a beautiful Lao-style temple.
-Here, board a local boat and proceed along a narrow and interesting part of the Mekong River to Khong Jiam.
-Upon arrival, a car awaits to drive to Kaeng Tana, the biggest cataract in the middle of the Moon River.
-The cataract itself is a big stone platform lying across the Moon River, causing the water flowing through Kaeng Tana to take the form of beautiful waterfalls.
+The journey then continues to a village on the Mekong River, just below the cliffs, where a beautiful temple in a distinct Lao style can be found.
+From here, board a local boat and travel along this narrow and scenic stretch of the Mekong River, bound for Khong Jiam.
+Upon arrival, a car will be waiting to transfer you to Kaeng Tana, the largest cataract in the middle of the Moon River.
+The cataract is formed by a massive stone platform lying across the river, forcing the water to flow through Kaeng Tana in the form of stunning waterfalls.
+(Note: Kaeng Tana is best viewed during the dry season.)

 Return to the resort for dinner.

-Overnight in Khong Jiam.
+Overnight in Khong Jiam

 Inclusions: